OSHA Compliance Guide

 - Cal/OSHA Guide to Developing your Workplace IIPP

 Step Three: A Thorough Premises and Operational Hazard Inspection

 Business owners or a designated employee should conduct regular documented premises walkthroughs.
-They should asses their work place and business processes for any hazard or condition that might cause or lead to an employee injury.
+They should assess their workplace and business processes for any hazard or condition that might cause or lead to an employee injury.
 It is also important to address, train on, and/or correct any conditions that are found in order to reduce the chance of a workplace injury.
-Always remember to document the actions taken to correct, address or train on hazards in the workplace.
+Always remember to document the actions taken to correct, address, or train on hazards in the workplace.

 Step Four: Regular Documented Safety Meetings

 “For Employers with fewer than 20 employees who are in industries that are not on a designated list of high-hazard industries established by the Department of Industrial Relations (Department) and who have a Workers’ Compensation Experience Modification Rate of 1.1 or less, and for any employers with fewer than 20 employees who are in industries on a designated list of low-hazard industries established by the Department, written documentation of the Program may be limited to the following requirements: